newrelic/newrelic-quickstarts/README.md

 3. Copy the `_template` directory and its content to a new directory within the `quickstarts` folder.
 Choose a name which identifies the purpose of your quickstart, such as `rabbitmq`, `apm-errors`, `sre`, or `aws-s3`

-4. In your new directory, you'll find the following folders: `dashboards` and `alerts` .
+4. In your new directory, you'll find the following folders: `dashboards`, `alerts` and `images`.
 Each folder contains a template or template directories that you can use to create entities for your quickstart.

 - For example, to add an existing dashboard to your quickstart, [copy the dashboard's JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#dash-json), and save it as a JSON file in the `dashboards` directory.
 Next, create a screenshot of your dashboard, add it to `dashboards`, and give it the same name as your JSON file.
+  - The `images` folder should contain images you want to display within a markdown widget on your Dashboard.
+An example of this would be the [Python quickstart](https://github.com/newrelic/newrelic-quickstarts/blob/main/quickstarts/python/python/dashboards/python.png) which includes image widgets defined using markdown.
+For more information on this see our docs on [creating widgets containing markdown text](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#markdown)

 - You can add multiple JSON files and screenshots to `dashboards`.
 Pair each screenshot with a JSON file by using the same file name.
 If you want multiple screenshots for a dashboard, add a number at the end of the file name.
 So, your `dashboards` folder might contain: